Malay grammar: Forms

-Partial reduplication repeats only the initial consonant of the word, such as dêdaun (leaves) from the word daun (leaf), and têtangga (neighbor) from the word tangga (ladder).
+Partial reduplication repeats only the initial consonant of the word, such as dêdaunan (leaves) from the word daun (leaf), and têtangga (neighbor) from the word tangga (ladder).
 The words are usually not separated by spaces or punctuation, and each is considered a single word.

 Rhythmic reduplication repeats the whole word, but one or more of its phonemes are altered.
 For example, the word gêrak (motion) can be reduplicated rhythmically to form gêrak-gêrik (movements) by altering the vowel.
 The reduplication can also be formed by altering the consonant, e.g., in sayur-mayur (vegetables [bundled for the market]) from the root word sayur (vegetable/vegetables [what is found on plate]).

 Nouns

 Common derivational affixes for nouns are pêng-/pêr-/juru- (actor, instrument, or someone characterized by the root), -an (collectivity, similarity, object, place, instrument), kê-...-an (abstractions and qualities, collectivities), pêr-/pêng-...-an (abstraction, place, goal or result).

 Gender

 Malay does not make use of grammatical gender.
 There are only a few words that use natural gender; the same word used for he and she is also used for his and her.
-Most of the words that refer to people (family terms, professions, etc.) have a form that does not distinguish between the sexes.
-For example, adik can refer to a younger sibling of either sex.
-To specify the natural gender of a noun, an adjective must be added: adik lêlaki corresponds to "brother" but really means "male younger sibling".
+Most of the words that refer to people (family terms, professions, etc.) have a form that does not distinguish between the genders.
+For example, adik can refer to a younger sibling of any gender.
+To specify the natural gender of a noun, an adjective must be added: adik lêlaki/adik laki-laki corresponds to "brother" but really means "male younger sibling".
 There are some words that are gendered.
 For instance, putêri means "princess" and putêra means "prince"; words like these are usually borrowed from other languages (in this case, Sanskrit).